nickwanninger/heartbeat-linux/README.md

 afterwards when using this interface.

 `hb_repeat(us, cb)` works in a similar way, but you do not need to call `hb_oneshot` after `cb` is called, resulting in almost no overhead.
-Note, however, than extremely low intervals using `repeat` results in missed interrupts, as a heartbeat may occur during your callback, and reentrancy is not supported.
+Note, however, that extremely low intervals using `repeat` results in missed interrupts, as a heartbeat may occur during your callback, and reentrancy is not supported.